Cummins Inc Analyst Day Transcript

-Great.
-Good morning, everybody.
-Just like to introduce myself.
-My name's James Hopkins.
-I run Investor Relations here at Cummins.
-And I'd like to welcome you here to our 2019 Analyst Day at the New York Stock Exchange.

-I'd like to take this opportunity and begin with thanking the Stock Exchange and for hosting us here today in this venue.
-And also to the Cummins' investor relations, communications and hospitality teams that have worked really hard to make this day a success.
+Good morning, everyone, and welcome to our Analyst Day.
+I'm Chris Clulow, Vice President of Investor Relations, and Participating with me today are Tom Linebarger, our Chairman and Chief Executive Officer; Jen Rumsey, our President and Chief Operating Officer; Mark Smith, our Chief Financial Officer; and Amy Davis, President of our New Power business.
+We'll all be available to answer questions at the conclusion of this presentation. .

-Before we start with the main presentation, I just want to go over the ever-popular comments regarding forward-looking statements, and we'll start with that here now.
-Okay.
-So information provided in this presentation that is not purely historical are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding our forecasts, expectations, hopes, beliefs and intentions on strategies regarding the future.

-Our actual results may differ materially from those projected in those forward
+Before we start, please note that some of the information provided in this presentation will consist of forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Including statements regarding our forecast, guidance, preliminary results, expectations, hopes, beliefs and intentions on strategies regarding the future.
+Our actual future results could differ materially from those projected in such forward-looking statements because of a number of risks and uncertainties.
+More information on the risks and uncertainties related to the forward-looking statements is included in the slide attached to this presentation a

 Cummins Inc Analyst Day Transcript